risangdevs/risangdevs/README.md

 - 👋 Hi, I’m @risangdevs
-- 👀 I’m interested in UI/UX, and server-side rendering
+- 👀 I’m interested in Technical Architecture
-- 🌱 I’m currently learning NEXTJS
+- 🌱 I’m currently learning NestJS
 - 💞️ I’m looking to collaborate on project as a fullstack developer
 - 📫 How to reach me risangdevs@gmail.com